neondatabase/neon/docs/rfcs/025-generation-numbers.md

 ### Summary

-- **Generation numbers** are introduced for pageserver node lifetimes and tenant attachments.
+- **Generation numbers** are introduced for tenants when attached to a pageserver

-  - node generation increments each time a pageserver starts, before it can write to S3
-  - attachment generation increments each time the control plane modifies a tenant (`Project`)'s assigned pageserver (an _attachment_'s lifetime is the association between a tenant and a pageserver)
+  - attachment generation increments each time the control plane modifies a tenant (`Project`)'s assigned pageserver, or when the assigned pageserver restarts
-  - the two generations are independent: a pageserver may restart while keeping the same attachment generation numbers, and attachments may be changed while a pageserver's generation number stays the same.
+  - the control plane is the authority for generation numbers: only it may increment a generation number.

-- **Object keys are suffixed** with a tuple of attachment & node generation numbers
+- **Object keys are suffixed** with the generation number
-- **Safety in split brain for multiple nodes running with the same node ID** is provided by the pageserver node generation in the object key: the concurrent nodes will not write to the same key.
 - **Safety for multiply-attached tenants** is provided by the tenant attach generation in the object key: the competing pageservers will not try to write to the same keys.
+- **Safety in split brain for multiple nodes running with the same node ID** is provided by the pageserver calling out to the control plane on startup, to increment the generations of any attached tenants
 - **Safety for deletions** is provided by pageservers validating with control plane that neither pageserver process nor the attachment has been superseded since it last updated a timeline's index.
 - **The control plane is used to issue generation numbers** to avoid the need for a built-in consensus system in the pageserver, although this could in principle